Venue: The Indonesian Embassy, 30 Great Peter Street, Westminster London SW1P 2BU

 Estate managers returning from the Spice Islands may well have planted the first nutmeg trees before 1850 on the Caribbean island of Grenada, a British colony.
 These plantations increased supplies in Europe and America, and extended the use of nutmeg beyond the nobility.
 In addition, the use of the spice appeared to have substantially influenced social beliefs and customs.

-This talk will explore personal and table graters manufactured in various materials.
+This talk explored personal and table graters manufactured in various materials.

 Dr John Reckless is a retired consultant physician and endocrinologist.
 He developed his interest in antique kitchenalia four decades ago and has collected items from around the world.